jonjohnson34/sipcraftbeer/content/post_old/mother-road-tower-station.md

 I am not native to the area that I currently live and so Tower Station is a flagship beer in my fridge for several reasons.
 As Jack Kerouac states in *On the Road*
 >“I was halfway across America, at the dividing line between the East of my youth and the West of my future.”

 I to made the journey from East to West across the country and to try and find adulthood for myself.
 So this beer helps bridge the gap between my East of the Mississippi childhood and my Western States adulthood.
-It also was one of the first IPAs that this Farmhouse/Wild Beer/Sour lover leaned into so it shapes my thoughts about other IPAs that I run across in my travels, by being the IPA that I judge all other IPAs on.
+It also was one of the first IPAs that this Farmhouse/Wild Beer/Sour lover leaned into so it shapes my thoughts about other IPAs should be that I run across in my travels, by being the IPA that I judge all other IPAs on.

 I hope one day you find yourself in Flagstaff, AZ one day sitting along side the Mother Road sipping on a Tower Station contemplating what direction to turn your car and what adventure to take next.